Offline-first Apps: Why Your Mobile App Should Work In Offline Mode?

 But when your app relies on making financial transactions or keeping people updated with real-time updates like cricket scores or share market, going offline-first will deem to be unsuccessful.

-- Your application will most likely be used in poor connectivity area
+- Your application will most likely be used in a poor connectivity area

 - Your app offers limited features which do not necessarily need to be performed online